-The following funds reported a deficit net position of fund balance for the fiscal year ended September 30, 2018: Solid Waste Fund's deficit net position of \$1,640,910, and the 2005 SPLOST Fund's deficit fund balance of \$2,250.
-The deficits are intended to be eliminated through increased user charges or interfund transfers.
+The following funds reported a deficit net position of fund balance for the fiscal year ended September 30, 2019: Solid Waste Fund's deficit net position of \$1,754,227, the CDBG Water System Fund's deficit fund balance of \$4,307, and the 2005 SPLOST Fund's deficit fund balance of \$2,250.
+The Solid Waste deficit is intended to be eliminated through increased user charges or interfund transfers.
+The other deficits will be eliminated through transfers from the general fund.